-The genes BRCA1 and BRCA2 are the DNA repair genes and exist in the genome of man as well as a woman.
+The genes BRCA1 and BRCA2 are the DNA repair genes and exist in the genome of a man as well as a woman.
 Normally these genes repair errors or mutations occurring in the structure of the DNA molecule.
 However, when they cannot operate properly due to the modifications in their own structure, the cell looks like a shop full of working machines but without a mechanic.
-With time more and more machines get out of the order.
+With time more and more machines get out of order.
 BRCA functional loss results in genomic instability and the accumulation of genetic errors in cells.
 So we get these genes from our parents, regardless they are normal or mutated.

 Both of the genes are linked with the most aggressive forms of prostate cancer affecting predominantly younger people under 55.
 The risk of prostate cancer increases up to 3.8-fold for men with BRCA1 mutations and up to 8.6-fold for men who carry BRCA2 mutations.

 Furthermore, men who carry a BRCA mutation may be at risk for other cancers, such as male breast cancer, pancreatic cancer, and melanoma.
 Women who carry a BRCA mutation are also at risk for breast and ovarian cancers.
-Therefore, if you have close family members who died or survived prostate, breast or ovarian cancer, it is highly recommended to do a screening test for the presence of mutated BRCA1/2 genes in the genome for cancer risk assessment.
+Therefore, if you have close family members who died or survived prostate, breast, or ovarian cancer, it is highly recommended to do a screening test for the presence of mutated BRCA1/2 genes in the genome for cancer risk assessment.

 Along with BRCA mutations, 16 other DNA repair genes have been reported recently to be involved in the accumulation of cell aberrations.

-Some modifications in the genes regulating cell growth or the mutations boosting cell responsiveness to testosterone have been suspected to be in charge for the development of prostate cancer, although there is not yet sufficient scientific evidence for the statement.
+Some modifications in the genes regulating cell growth or the mutations boosting cell responsiveness to testosterone have been suspected to be in charge of the development of prostate cancer, although there is not yet sufficient scientific evidence for the statement.

 What are the main risk factors for prostate cancer?